ObjectiveTester/Jester/README.md

 Running Jester
 ==============

-Once built, either double-click 'Jester-0.4.jar' in the 'target' folder or start from the command line with:
+Once built, either double-click 'Jester-0.5.jar' in the 'target' folder or start from the command line with:

-    java -jar target/Jester-0.4.jar
+    java -jar target/Jester-0.5.jar

 Testing REST API's
 ============
-Jester can GET, POST, DELETE and assert on values in responses and all of these operations generate Java statements using either Junit4 or Junit5.
+Jester can GET, POST, DELETE and assert on values in responses and all of these operations generate Java statements using either Junit5 or TestNG.

 POST